Bombardment of Algiers (1682)

-The bombardment of Algiers in 1682 was a naval operation by France against the Regency of Algiers during the French-Algerian War of 1681–88.
+The bombardment of Algiers in 1682 was a naval operation by France against the Regency of Algiers during the Franco–Algerian war (1681–1688).
 Louis XIV sent Duquesne to bombard Algiers after the Dey declared war on France in 1681.
 Duquesne sailed from Toulon with a fleet of around forty vessels and reached Algiers in July 1682 after many delays caused by poor weather.
 Bombarded several times in August, the city suffered extensive damage.
-The peace which the Dey was eventually forced to seek was however never agreed, as renewed bad weather forced Duquesne to retreat to French waters.
+The danger of the corsair captains who managed to manoeuvre their ships so as to threaten the French position and bad weather forced Duquesne to retreat to French waters.

 Background

 In October 1680, barbary pirates captured a number of French vessels, without declaration of war, and took the captains and crews to Algiers as slaves.
 On 18 October the Dey of Algiers, Baba-Hassan, officially declared war on Louis XIV and on 23 October, he announced the commencement to hostilities to the French consul, Jean Le Vacher.
 At the same time, he also ordered twelve warships to sea.
 Learning of this, Louis XIV ordered his ministers to prepare a punitive expedition.